The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Independent taxation has applied to married persons since 1990/91.
-Since 5 December 2005, the tax treatment of members of civil partnerships has been aligned with that of married couples in all respects.
-In this note, the term ‘spouse’ is used to refer to a husband, wife or civil partner.
+The tax treatment of members of civil partnerships is aligned with that of married couples in all respects and in this note, the term ‘spouse’ is used to refer to a husband, wife or civil partner.

-This guidance considers a number of potential tax savings ideas and potential pitfalls in relation to spouses of owner-managers.
+This guidance considers a number of potential tax savings ideas and potential pitfalls in relation to spouses of business owners.